Secrets

 write_mode — who can write the value

-Each secret declares a write_mode:
+Each scope="user" secret declares a write_mode:

 "user"(default) — only Panel UI (authenticated user session) can write.
 Extension code callingctx.secrets.set()raisesSecretWriteForbidden.
 Use this for API keys the user pastes from a provider's dashboard."extension"— onlyctx.secrets.set()can write.
 Panel shows the field as read-only with helper text "the extension will write this after you authorize".
 Use this for OAuth refresh tokens that the extension acquires after the user goes through an authorize flow."both"— either side can write.
 Use sparingly; common for OAuth access tokens where the user can manually seed an initial value and the extension later rotates programmatically.